lightningjuzy/X-Ray_Classification/Project_Summary.md

 \
 I have redone this project using OpenCV and Pytorch.
 The raw images from the '/Data' folder were grayscaled, resized and saved into the '/Data_processed' folder using OpenCV. \
 \
 The actual images can be found on the Kaggle link posted above.
 They are not included in this repo due to memory constraints.
-The processed images were done loaded into the Datloader from  Pytorch. \
+The processed images were then loaded into the Dataloader from  Pytorch. \
 \
 Transformations were applied to the images to standardize the images and make it efficient for the model to be trained.
 A simple CNN model was built using the 'nn' module from Pytorch.